Skip to content

 A few eligibility traps

-Before you count on either program, check the fine print.
+Before you count on BERI, check the fine print.
 Buildings that are exempt (or that have filed an exemption) are generally not eligible.
-For ECAPP, the Tier 1 EUI-15-above-target gate is real, a building that is already close to its target may not qualify.
 There are limits on how many buildings you can submit per application.
-And because both programs run in rounds with hard deadlines and finite pools, timing is the whole game.
-The work has to be done and the application in during an open window, which is exactly why you start the benchmarking and audit before a round opens, not after.
+And because the program runs in rounds with a finite pool, timing is the whole game: the audit has to be complete and the application in while the window is open and funded.
+ECAPP is the cautionary tale here.
+Its Tier 1 gate required a calculated EUI at least 15 units above target, its pool was competitive, and the round that closed in July 2026 was the last one.
+Start the benchmarking and audit before you need the application, not after.

 The bottom line

 Oregon's deadlines are far enough out that waiting feels free.
 It is not.
 Three things move against you every year you wait.
 Construction costs escalate, so the same retrofit is more expensive in 2029 than in 2026.
 The incentive pools are finite and lose purchasing power, so the dollars that cover your work today may be smaller or gone later.
 And every year a building runs over its target is a year of energy savings you never get back, savings that, captured early, behave like an investment compounding in your favor instead of a cost.
+ECAPP just made that concrete: it was $0.85 per sq ft of help with the planning work, and it is gone.
 Add the penalty that replaces the incentive once the deadline passes, and the honest comparison is not the same work done later.
 It is more expensive work, with less help, minus the savings you left on the table, against a penalty.
 On a net-present-value basis, moving early is the lower-cost path, not just the one that qualifies for a check.

-I hold Certified Energy Manager and Oregon Qualified Person, Qualified Energy Auditor, and Qualified Energy Manager standing, so I can run the benchmarking and the ASHRAE Level 2 audit both programs require, calculate your EUI and target, and time the work to an open round.
+I hold Certified Energy Manager and Oregon Qualified Person, Qualified Energy Auditor, and Qualified Energy Manager standing, so I can run the benchmarking and the ASHRAE Level 2 audit BERI requires, calculate your EUI and target, and get the application in while the round is open.
 Tell me about your building and I'll tell you what it is eligible for and what I'd do.

 Own a covered building in Oregon?